 Photo: media Moesgård

-- In the museum, library and archival sectors, graduates could take up positions related to the responsible handling, conservation and safeguarding of finds and sites, as well as in more outreach-oriented roles on innovative, inclusive and user-centred communication strategies and schemes.
+In the museum, library, and archival sectors, graduates take up positions related to the responsible handling, conservation, and safeguarding of finds and sites, as well as in more outreach-oriented roles on innovative, inclusive and user-centred communication strategies and schemes.

-Furthermore, an MA in Sustainable Heritage Management qualifies students who wish to embark on a research career to apply for PhD positions at the university or abroad, an option that may include collaboration with national or international institutions, organisations or private companies.
-Visit au.dk for more information about PhD degree programmes at the Faculty of Arts at Aarhus University.
+Furthermore, a MA in sustainable heritage management qualifies students who wish to pursue a research career to apply to Ph.D programmes at Aarhus University or elsewhere, an option that may include collaboration with national or international institutions, organisations or private companies.
+Find out more information about PhD degree programmes at the Faculty of Arts.